priyansu-learner/Classification-of-Snake-Species-in-Indian-Subcontinent/README.md

 Our main focus is on the Indian subcontinent which includes **INDIA,BANGLADESH,BHUTAN,MALDIVES,NEPAL,PAKISTAN AND SRILANKA**.
 We have also narrowed down the Snake species to the most deadly snakes of four categories i.e. **NAJA NAJA, BUNGARUS CAERULES, DABOIA RUSSELII, ECHIS CARINATUS**.

-Here We follow *four* major methodology.
+Here We follow *four* major methodologies.
 - Vision Transfer through Hugging Face
 - Resnest101 Model through Pytorch
 - Transfer Learning Models
 - Ensemble Method

-*Resonable accuracies were found for every model and the model is also tested by two sample images*.